influxdata/docs-v2/content/telegraf/v1.22/configure_plugins/_index.md

      weight: 50
 ---

-Telegraf is a server-based agent for collecting and sending all metrics and events from databases, systems, and IoT sensors.
+Telegraf is a server-based agent for collecting and sending metrics and events from databases, systems, and IoT sensors.

 {{< children hlevel="h2" >}}